anhtuank7c/learn-c/week_01_day_01/README.md

 **6.1 Memory layout**

 1. **Text segment** (`.text`): This segment contains the machine code, also known as the program's instructions or executable code.
 It's where the compiler translates your C code into the binary instructions that the CPU can understand.
 This segment is read-only to prevent accidental modification of instructions.

 2. **Data segment**:
-   * Initialized data (`.data`): This segment holds global and static variables that have been explicitly initialized with a value during their declaration.
+   * Initialized data (`.data`): This segment holds **global** and **static** variables that have been explicitly initialized with a value during their declaration.

-   * Uninitialized Data (`.bss`): This segment stores global and static variables that have not been explicitly initialized during their declaration.
+   * Uninitialized Data (`.bss`): This segment stores global and static variables that **have not** been explicitly initialized during their declaration.

      By convention, these variables are automatically initialized to zero by the operating system when the program starts.

-The name "Block Started by Symbol" is a legacy from older assemblers. (zeroed at startup)
+     The name "**B**lock **S**tarted by **S**ymbol" is a legacy from older assemblers. (zeroed at startup)

 3. **Heap**: Dynamic memory allocation.

    Grow upwards, managed via functions like `malloc`, `calloc`, `realloc` and `free`

 4. **Stack**: Function calls, local variables, function parameters.

    Grow downwards, managed automatically by the compiler.

    Each function call creates a new stack frame, once function returns, the stack is being removed.

 **Memory layout visualization**